 - The graduate school application

-- Three professional/academic recommendation letters
+- Three professional/academic recommendation forms

 - GRE General Test (ONLY if your undergraduate GPA was less than 3.0)

 November 15 (for those wishing to be considered for the Presidential Fellowship)

 |EdS School Psychology||North Valley (Phoenix)||January 1, 2024||Fall 2024|

 |MA Clinical Mental Health Counseling||Flagstaff||January 1, 2024||Fall 2024|

 |MA Clinical Mental Health Counseling||North Valley (Phoenix)||February 15, 2024||Fall 2024|